Business - how are people and planets changing business?

 Youth and Community Work - Gaining your professional qualification and becoming a Youth Worker

 Youth and Community Work involves helping young people aged 11-25 in a range of settings that includes Schools, Supported Housing, Women's Aid, Youth Offending Teams, and the more traditional Youth Centers.
 During this activity you will gain an overview of the Youth Work profession and find out exactly what Youth Workers are required to undertake as part of their professional training and how they implement this in practice.
 You will also find out about the application process, which includes gaining the relevant experience you require before you apply.
 If you don't have sufficient experience, we will be able to assist you in accessing opportunities to work with young people.

 We'll look at the modules you will study during the course, and how these will ensure you are able to meet the professional standards and become a professionally (JNC) qualified Youth and Community Worker, registered with the Education and Workforce Council (EWC).

 Working with Children and Families

 At this talk, you’ll find out more about the learning opportunities and placement experiences on this course.

-We’ll look at what you will study, including health and wellbeing, curriculum, safeguarding, and behaviour management.
-You can also find out how placements are central to the course, allowing you to integrate theory, policy and practice in preparation for a range of careers.
-We’ll also tell you about the extra learning experiences we offer, including British Dyslexia Association ALSA qualification, first aid, and a Safeguarding Children qualification (Level 1).
+We’ll look at what you will study, including health and wellbeing, safeguarding, understanding childhood, family and society and personal and professional development.
+You can also find out how placements fit in with your study allowing you to integrate theory, policy and practice in preparation for a range of careers.
+We’ll also tell you about the excellent enrichment experiences we offer, attending workshops delivered by experts in their field and opportunities to gain a Safeguarding Children qualification (Level 1).

 After leaving the Open Day my nerves were settled and I was excited to begin my journey at USW.
 An open day gives you a completely new view on what university will be like and I would recommend any prospective students to attend a USW Open Day.
 Jessica Rowlands, Primary Studies with QTS student